 I have been active and exercising consistently now for a month and the change in my body and metabolism are incredible.

 The brain fog I used to have is gone and while I’m sometimes wake up in the morning feeling fatigued, it is significantly less than before.

-Exercise and Adrenal Fatigue
+How Exercise Affects Adrenal Fatigue